Skip to content

 2. ACFTA 0% tariff + HDPE safeguard suspension.
 China-origin PE and PP enter at 0% duty under ACFTA (Form E required).
 The HDPE safeguard duty, which had briefly created a 5-10% cost penalty for Chinese HDPE, was suspended in September 2025.
 This removed the last material tariff differential that had been making Korean or Middle Eastern HDPE more competitive on a landed cost basis.

 3. Feedstock cost advantage has widened.
 China's coal-to-olefin (CTO) and propane dehydrogenation (PDH) producers hold a structural $80–150/MT production cost advantage over Korean naphtha crackers at current oil prices.
-With Korean PP typically $60–100/MT above Chinese PP at the FOB level, the per-ton savings on large annual volumes are material — and the grade equivalency for commodity applications is well-established.
+With Korean PP typically $60–100/MT above Chinese PP at the FOB level, the per-ton savings on large annual volumes are material — and the grade matching for commodity applications is well-established.

 What Mid-Tier Philippine Buyers Are Actually Facing